 The sliding window algorithm 'slides' over the variable order, from left to right, one variable at a time, using a fixed-length window.
 A window is a part of the entire order.
-For instance, for a variable order a;b;c;d;e and windows length 3, the window at index 0 would be a;b;c, at index 1 it would be b;c;d, and at index 2 it would be c;d;e.
+For instance, for a variable order a;b;c;d;e and windows length 3, the window at index 0 would be a;b;c, at index

+1 it would be b;c;d, and at index 2 it would be c;d;e.
 For each window, it computes all possible variable permutations, and selects the best one based on the total span metric.
 It then replaces the window by the best permutation of that window, before moving on to the next window.

-The sliding window algorithm is enabled by default, but can be disabled using the BDD sliding window variable ordering algorithm option (see the options section).
+The sliding window algorithm is enabled by default.
+For basic configuration, it can be disabled using the BDD sliding window variable ordering algorithm option (see the options section).

 The default maximum length of the window that is used is 4.
 The actual window may be smaller, if less than 4 variables and/or location pointers are present in the model.
-The maximum length of the window can be configured using the BDD sliding window size option (see the options section).
+For basic configuration, the maximum length of the window can be configured using the BDD sliding window size option (see the options section).
 The option to set the maximum length only has effect if the sliding window variable ordering algorithm is enabled.
-The size must be an integer number in the range [1..12].
+The size must be an integer number in the range [1 ..
+12].

-If enabled, the algorithms are applied in the order they are listed above.
+If enabled using basic configuration, the algorithms are applied in the order they are listed above.
+For advanced configuration, see the separate section on advanced variable ordering configuration.